Frequently Asked Questions

 ❓ Is the boat handicap accessible?

 Yes!
 The gate opening is 31″ wide and accommodates a standard wheelchair.
-There are two steps into the bathroom, and on shelling cruises, there are two steps to get off the boat onto the island (though you’re welcome to stay onboard with the captain if you prefer).
+On shelling cruises, there are two steps to get off the boat onto the island (though you’re welcome to stay onboard with the captain if you prefer).